When promoting yourself, what do you write? And what information do readers want to know?

 The research for Dairies and Daydreams had given me plenty of ideas for a novel, so I began, tentatively, to put pen to paper – or fingers to the keyboard – and a basic plot began to emerge.
 However, I was distracted by research for a second non-fiction book – a history of the local Mudgeeraba State School which would soon celebrate its centenary.

 Bush Schools & Golden Rules was conceived as a small pamphlet but grew rapidly.
 I discovered that four other schools had operated in the general local area in the past (Austinville, Upper Mudgeeraba, Neranwood and Bonogin) and I was unable to resist recording their histories as well.
 The resulting book is a comprehensive guide to education in the Mudgeeraba area, and contains the names of all children enrolled also.
-Over 5,000 names: what a task!
+Over 5,000 names up to 1991: what a task!

 This newly-discovered love of research and “all things old” led eventually to my first three Australian historical novels – When Hope Is Strong (1995), Where The River Ends (1996) and Song From The Heart (1997).
 They were all published by Pan Macmillan.

 In between these last two novels, in conjunction with my father – the late Alan Barton, pictured left – I wrote Henry Lawson: A Stranger on the Darling, a biography on one of Australia’s most well-known poets.
 This was released in 1996 by Angus & Robertson, an imprint of Harper Collins publishers.
+Interestingly, Angus & Robertson had been Lawson’s publisher during his lifetime.
 Sadly, my father had passed away several months before the publication of the book, so he didn’t live to see his name on the front cover.

 Learning about Australia

-From the huge amounts of research, I must carry out, in order to keep my work authentic, I have learned a lot about Australia myself.
+From the huge amounts of research, I carry out in order to keep my work authentic, I have learned a lot about Australia myself.
 And there’s a huge amount of Australian history that’s both interesting and exciting, which can be used as the core of fiction writing.

-In January 2000, my fourth novel, and seventh book – When Wattles Bloom – was released by Harper Collins, and within a few months it went to 2nd reprint.
-Since then I have co-authored (along with eight other writers) a book of short stories – Love, Obsession, Secrets and Lies – which was published in July 2000
+In January 2000, my fourth novel, and seventh book – When Wattles Bloom – was released and within a few months it went to 2nd reprint.
+Following this, I co-authored (along with eight other writers) a collection of short stories – Love, Obsession, Secrets and Lies – which was published in July 2000.

 My fifth novel Tea-tree Passage was published in December 2001, followed by West of the Blue Gums in April 2004.
-Meanwhile, Woman’s Day decided to publish a series of novellas and I was contracted to write one of these, resulting in The Country Singer, which hit the bookstands in January 2005.
+Meanwhile, Woman’s Day decided to publish a series of novellas and I was contracted to write one, resulting in The Country Singer, which hit the bookstands in January 2005.

 Meanwhile, my two Mudgeeraba local histories had been out of print for many years, so in 2012 I decided to combine them and add extra research material.
 The result is From Paddocks to Pavements: the Mudgeeraba Story, a limited-edition 1000-copy print run.